Reducing High School Stress

 Ten years ago, psychologist Madeline Levine published The Price of Privilege, a book whose central theme was that bright, socially skilled, affluent teenagers were suffering from serious emotional problems.

 Since then, it seems, things have only gotten worse.
 Adolescents from well-off families are experiencing high rates of depression and anxiety, much of it in service of getting perfect grades and perfect standardized test scores so as to get into the “perfect” college.
-This relentless pressure—to meet an impossibly high bar that continues to move upward—comes from all quarters: their parents, their schools, their peers, and themselves.
+This relentless pressure comes from all quarters: their parents, their schools, their peers, and themselves.

 “Children are mortgaging their childhood for the slim chance to get into an elite college,” says Julie Lythcott-Haims, a parent of two teenagers and former dean of freshmen at Stanford University.
 Lythcott-Haims explored the growing mental health crisis at colleges in her 2015 book, How To Raise an Adult.
 “At the end of it, they are scathed, they are brittle, and they are harmed.”